jimburton/noughts-and-crosses/README.md

 of the `Message` that arrives.

 On the client side, you will be adding code to the file `script.js`.
-You need to enable the form with the id `form_chat` when a game begins, and disable it when a game ends.
+You need to enable the form fields relating to chat when a game begins, and disable them when a game ends.
 If you have a form field called `"foo"` you can enable it like this:

     id("foo").disabled = false;

 Note that this is using our helper function, `id`, to get a reference to the element.
+In addition, when disabling the chat controls, you should clear the `div` with the id `chat_area` by setting its `innerHTML` property to the empty string.

-Add the enabling and disabling code to the functions `setupLeave` (called when a game begins) and `setupJoin` (called when the page loads and when a game ends).
-When the chat form is submitted, a function called `chat` is invoked -- edit this function to grab the contents of the field `form_chat_text` and use the `send` function to send a message to the server with the string `"CHAT"` as its type and the contents of the field as its `userMessage`.
+Put the enabling and disabling code into two functions, `enableChat` and `disableChat`.
+Add calls to these functions in `setNameAndPlayer` (called when a game begins) and `setupJoin` (called when the page loads and when a game ends).
+When the chat form is submitted, a function called `chat` which is defined in `script.js` is invoked -- edit this function to grab the contents of the field `form_chat_text` and prepend the name of the current player before it (e.g. if your username is `"bob"` and you type `"Hi"` into the field, the text that should be sent is `"bob: Hi"`).
+The username is available in the field `name`.
+Use the `send` function to send the message to the server with the string `"CHAT"` as its type and the text as its `userMessage`.
+The contents of the field can be accessed like this:

+    var txt = id("form_chat_text").value;

 Finally for the client side, add a clause to the switch statement in the `handleMessage` to respond when a message with the type `"CHAT"` arrives.
 You should append the contents of `data.userMessage` to the `div` with the id `chat_area`.
+You can do that using the `insertAdjacentHTML` function:

+    id("chat_area").insertAdjacentHTML("beforeend", text);